mpolimeno/sdsu-sage-tutorial-git/about.rst

 This tutorial is divided into four main parts.
 This part, *About this Tutorial*,  is intended to introduce  readers to the basic structure of the tutorial and how to contribute to the project if they desire.

-The second part *Sage as a Calculator* will get the reader up to speed with topics such as how to do arithmetic, evaluate functions, create simple graphs, and do some basic computations like integrals and derivatives.
-We call this section *Sage as a calculator* because most of the topics covered are those that are commonly done with a standard graphing calculator.
+The second part, *Sage as a Calculator*, will get the reader up to speed with topics such as how to do arithmetic, evaluate functions, create simple graphs, and do some basic computations like integrals and derivatives.
+We call this section *Sage as a Calculator* because most of the topics covered are those that are commonly done with a standard graphing calculator.
 The target audience for this section is any motivated pre-calculus or calculus student.

-*Programming in Sage*  begins to introduce the reader to some of the more *subtle* issues about how Sage works:  how Sage handles numbers, how to define and use variables and functions; How to manipulate lists, strings, and sets; and a practical introduction to how Sage deals with the *universes* and *coercion*.
+*Programming in Sage*  begins to introduce the reader to some of the more *subtle* issues about how Sage works:  how Sage handles numbers, how to define and use variables and functions; how to manipulate lists, strings, and sets; and how Sage deals with the *universes* and *coercion*.

 The final part, *Mathematical Structures*,  introduces the topics that one finds in college level curriculum: number theory, groups, rings, fields, etc.

-Since this is a tutorial introduction to Sage, we will be using examples to demonstrate ideas and the reader is encouraged to follow along with as we progress by entering the commands into their own copy of Sage.
+Since this is a tutorial introduction to Sage, we will be using examples to demonstrate ideas and the reader is encouraged to follow along  as we progress by entering the commands into their own copy of Sage.
 We have tried to include exercises for practice and problems for more extensive exploration of a given topic.
 The reader is also encouraged to do many of these.

 While the tutorial mostly progresses in a linear fashion--material covered early is then used later--we still include at the beginning of each section a list of topics which you should understand before proceeding.
 This list follows the text "You should be familiar with." and by clicking one of these links you will be taken to the relevant portion of the tutorial.
 We have also tried to include links to further information and other on-line references, these will follow the "**See also:**" text.